 Do you like talking or listening?

-Do you like to talk through a problem, or would you rather first think about it by yourself and then talk about it?
+Do you like to talk through a problem with someone, or would you rather first think about it by yourself and then talk about it?

 Do you like to do things on a whim, or do you like to have everything planned and mapped out?

-You can get together with your provider agency and talk about your needs.
-It will help the provider agency get a better idea of what you are looking for in a service provider/attendant.
+You can get together with your licensed or certified provider agency, or with your financial management services agency (FMSA) if you have selected the CDS option, and talk about your needs.
+It will help the provider agency get a better idea of what you are looking for in a service provider or attendant.
+For example,

-Do you want someone who has had experience with a similar disability?
+Do you want someone who has had experience with a disability similar to yours?

 Do you want someone who has at least a certain number of years of experience?